 Miami Community Guide

 Miami attracts tens of millions of visitors each year for a wide variety of reasons.
-The beaches are well known to be one of the best in all of Southern Florida, and even the nation, though many visitors come for Miami’s art museums and fashion shows as well.
+The beaches are well known to be among the best in Southern Florida and even the nation, though many visitors come for Miami’s art museums and fashion shows.
 To the south lies South Beach, also known as the Art Deco District.
-Ten blocks of Ocean Drive, make up one of the most celebrated oceanfronts in America.
-The Art Deco District Welcome center can be found there, as well as a mix of restaurants, boutiques, cafés, markets, and nightclubs.
+Ten blocks of Ocean Drive make up one of the most celebrated oceanfronts in America.
+The Art Deco District Welcome Center and a mix of restaurants, boutiques, cafés, markets, and nightclubs can be found there.

 Miami is a near-perfect mix of exotic cultures, resulting in a feel that can only be experienced.
 Forbes ranked Miami as “America’s Cleanest City” in 2008 due to year-round clean air, plenty of green spaces, and clean streets.
 Come and see for yourself what makes Miami so spectacular.

 Miami, Florida’s most populated city, is one of the top travel destinations.
 More than 10 million tourists a year visit Miami.
 Miami’s tropical climate and landscape are only part of what makes it attractive.
 People travel to Miami to experience its unique atmosphere.
 It has an extremely cosmopolitan ambiance with a lot of Caribbean influences.

 In recent years Miami has become a tropical arena for the latest trendsetters, international celebrities, and musicians.
 After Los Angeles and New York, Miami is now the third most popular American city for international tourists.
 Many of Miami’s districts are officially cities in their own right, and each has a background and character very much its own.